jupyterhub/repo2docker/docs/source/faq.md

 ## Can I add executable files to the user's PATH?

 Yes!
-With a {ref}`postBuild` file, you can place any files that should be called from the command line in the folder `~/.local/`.
+With a [](#postBuild) file, you can place any files that should be called from the command line in the folder `~/.local/bin`.
 This folder will be available in a user's PATH, and can be run from the command line (or as a subsequent build step.)

-## Can I use repo2docker to bootstrap my own Dockerfile?
+## Can I use repo2docker to bootstrap my own `Dockerfile` to edit by hand?

 No, you can't.